Dream of: 31 July 1986 (2) "Series Of Wars"

 A picture came on the television showing some boys exercising.
 Some were doing back flips.
 They ran and flipped into the air.

-Schwille maintained that there had been more than two world wars in history; but we hadn't begun counting them as world wars until this century.
+Schwille maintained that there had been more than two world wars in history, but that we hadn't begun counting them as world wars until this century.

 We finished talking; it was time for him to go out into the court.
 I told him I wasn't going to do any work today because I wasn't wearing a suit.
 I thought, "I might ought to just run home and put on a suit.
 It would be an extra hundred dollars."

 We continued talking as we walked out into the courtroom.
 I realized I wasn't going to stay, broke away from him and left.
 I began walking down the hall.
-I didn't want to run into anyone right now – especially not Louise.
-I felt a strange about having returned here to practice law again.
-But I was here now and I would just have to go ahead and do it.
+I didn't want to run into anyone right now – especially not my ex-wife Louise.
+I felt a strange about having returned to Dallas to practice law again, but I was there now and I would just have to go ahead and do it.